SAP/cf-nodejs-logging-support/README.md

 // ... "msg":"This is a test" ...
 ```

-if you want json object to be embedded in to the message (nothing will be added to custom_fields).
+With an additional json object to be embedded in to the message (nothing will be added to custom_fields).
 ```js
 info("Test data %j", {"field" :"value"}, {});
 // ... "msg":"Test data {\"field\": \"value\"}" ...